 - whether internal audits have been faithfully implemented in compliance with the annual audit plan.

 When conducting an audit of the internal control system of a listed company, the TWSE shall focus its attention on the following matters:

-- Reviewing whether the spot-checked operations shown in the audited company’s self-inspection reports, audit reports, follow-up reports, and relevant working papers have undergone proper approval, authorization, validation, adjustment, cross-checking, record checking and division of functions.
+- Reviewing whether the spot-checked operations shown in the audited company’s self-evaluation reports, audit reports, follow-up reports, and relevant working papers have undergone proper approval, authorization, validation, adjustment, cross-checking, record checking and division of functions.

 - Ascertaining whether the audited company’s auditors have conducted audits in compliance with the formulated annual audit plan and prepared working papers, audit reports, or follow-up reports accordingly.

 - Reviewing whether the audited company has been subject to any sanction by the competent authority for its industry, and if it has received such a disposition, requesting the audited company to provide an explanation or a plan for improvement.

 The TWSE auditors shall prepare audit reports on their implementation of auditing work, specifying the following:

 - audit items.